 Timing of antibody transfer

 There is minimal placental transfer until around 13-16 gestational weeks (GW) with the fetal level of IgG before 16 GW being <8% of adult level.[4]
 Following this, there is a continuous increase throughout the second trimester with a sharper increase in the third trimester [2] and a large amount of transfer in the last four weeks [2,4] leading to levels in the fetus often exceeding maternal levels at delivery.[5]
-This increase in placental transfer is not entirely understood, but it has been suggested that in the first months of gestation the cytotrophoblast may obstruct transfer, which then improves as this layer degrades.
-[6] Another hypothesis suggests that the receptor is more highly expressed with advancing gestation [7], which would explain the increasing placental transfer as gestation advances.
+This increase in placental transfer is not entirely understood, but it has been suggested that in the first months of gestation the cytotrophoblast may obstruct transfer, leading to improved transfer as this layer degrades.
+[6] Another hypothesis is that the FcRn receptor is more highly expressed with advancing gestation [7], which would explain the increasing placental transfer as gestation advances.
 This clearly has implications for preterm infants as not only do they have a reduced period of gestation in which placental transfer can occur, but placental transfer is also less efficient earlier.
-They can however still benefit from vaccination in pregnancy with a recent study showing that premature infants born at 28-35 GW to mothers vaccinated in pregnancy with Tdap/IPV vaccine from 28 GW had significantly higher antibody concentrations at 2 months of age for all measured vaccine antigens compared with those infants born at the same gestation to unvaccinated mothers.
-[8] This increase in efficiency of antibody transfer is important when making decisions about timing of vaccination in pregnancy particularly where vaccination in pregnancy is primarily for the protection of the infant following delivery, for example pertussis vaccination, rather than to reduce the risks to the woman or fetus during pregnancy as in the case of influenza vaccination.
+They can however still benefit from vaccination in pregnancy with a recent study showing that premature infants born at 28-35 GW to mothers vaccinated in pregnancy with Tdap/IPV vaccine from 28 GW had significantly higher antibody concentrations at 2 months of age for all measured vaccine antigens compared to those infants born at the same gestation to unvaccinated mothers.
+[8] This increase in efficiency of antibody transfer is important when making decisions about timing of vaccination in pregnancy particularly where vaccination in pregnancy is for the protection of the infant following delivery, for example pertussis vaccination, rather than primarily to reduce the risks to the woman or fetus during pregnancy as in the case of influenza vaccination.

 Timing of vaccination in pregnancy